gtzinos/Crowd-Gaming/README.md

 * https://github.com/StavrosSkourtis/Crowd-Gaming-IOS

-Info for Thess - Wiki Event:
+Some informations about us and the Event name Thess - Wiki (Thessaloniki 9/10/2016) :

 * http://crowdgaming-el.weebly.com/